Best Red Pill Books

 Summary

-And albeit the analysis in The Gervais Principle may be simplistic and overly cynical, it’s still one of the best books to open your eyes to corporate manipulation (<- and that one is the best post to understand corporate manipulation, BTW).
+Albeit the analysis may be simplistic and overly cynical, it’s still one of the best books to open your eyes to corporate manipulation (<- and that one is the best post to understand corporate manipulation, BTW).

 Rao, wittingly or unwittingly, even describes the dynamics of becoming a top-dog sociopath as a red pill awakening process: